-Vitamin D has received renewed attention recently, as it has been estimated that up to 75 percent of Americans are vitamin D deficient.
+Vitamin D has received renewed attention recently, as it has been estimated that up to 75% of Americans are vitamin D deficient.
 What do we need vitamin D for, and what happens when we do not have enough of it?

 Best known for building strong bones in combination with adequate calcium, this essential nutrient regulates calcium and phosphate concentrations in the blood, promoting proper bone mineralization and growth.

-Beyond its proven necessity for healthy bones, vitamine D also provide significant additional health benefits.
-It is critical for immunity by prompting the production of antimicrobial substances that seem to act like natural antibiotics and antiviral agents.
+Beyond its proven necessity for healthy bones, vitamin D also provides significant additional health benefits.
+It supports the immune system by stimulating the production of antimicrobial substances that act like natural antibiotics and antiviral agents.

 Another possible benefit of vitamin D is prevention of Type 2 diabetes, which affects an estimated 17 million Americans.